 Long-lived assets are reviewed for potential impairment when events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 Recoverability of assets to be held and used is measured by comparison of the carrying value of such assets to the undiscounted future cash flows expected to be generated by the assets.
 If the carrying value of an asset exceeds its estimated undiscounted future cash flows, an impairment provision is recognized to the extent that the carrying amount of the asset exceeds its fair value.
 Assets to be disposed of are reported at the lower of the carrying amount or the fair value of the asset, less costs of disposition.
 Management of the Company considers such factors as current results, trends and future prospects, current market value, and other economic and regulatory factors in performing these analyses.
-The Company determined that no long-lived assets were impaired as of December 31, 2019 and 2018.
+The Company determined that no long-lived assets were impaired as of December 31, 2019.
+During the second quarter of 2020, the Company identified a triggering event as there had been a significant decline in the business climate and in results of operations as a result of uncertainty related to the COVID-19 pandemic and chassis availability.
+Given these indicators, the Company determined that there was a higher degree of uncertainty in achieving its financial projections.
+Therefore, the Company performed an impairment test for its long-lived assets, other than goodwill, as of June 30, 2020 and subsequently performed its annual impairment testing as of December 31, 2020, both of which indicated no impairment.